 How To Make Instant Pot Teriyaki Pulled Pork

 In your Instant Pot, add the oil.
 Press the saute button.
 Wait for the oil to heat up, and then add the pork.
 Brown on all sides, about 2-4 minutes per side.

 Then add the rest of the ingredients, coating the pork.
-Add your lid, and make sure it’s on sealing for the vent setting.
+Add your lid, and ensure it’s on sealing for the vent setting.
 Press the Meat/Stew button and set it for 50 minutes.
 Let it naturally release when the time is up.
 Open your lid (remember it’s hot) and mix well.
 Transfer to a cutting board and shred the meat!

 Instant Pot Pulled Pork Recipe Tips:

 - This is a great recipe, this will also work in the Ninja Foodi and other Pressure Cookers.
 The cooking time will remain the same.

 - Browning the meat before pressure cooking, really adds another level of flavor to the recipe.

 - You can use either a dry rub or BBQ sauce, either will work.
 But remember that it will be the predominant taste for the dish, so choose something you love.

 It’s summertime, and your BBQ is in full swing.
 You’re cooking up some pulled pork for the masses.
 It’s a great dish to serve because it goes well with just about everything – hamburgers, hot dogs, buns – you name it!
 Pulled Pork is always a crowd-pleaser that everyone enjoys.